carbonblack/cb-event-forwarder/README.md

 The connector can be configured to output the events into various different output sources, including TCP, UDP, a file, standard out, and Amazon S3.

+## Raw Sensor Events

+We have seen a performance impact when exporting all raw sensor events onto the enterprise bus.
+We do not recommend exporting all the events.
+The performance impacts are seen when the events are broadcast on the bus, by enabling the "DatastoreBroadcastEventTypes".
+We recommend that at most, only process and netconn events be broadcast on the event bus.

 ## Quickstart Guide

 * Install the rpm for the CB event bridge connector "yum install cbeventbridge"